commercialhaskell/stackage/README.md

 _This repository is for package authors and maintainers to get their packages into Stackage._

-If you simply want to use Stackage as an end user, please follow the instructions on [https://www.stackage.org/](https://www.stackage.org).
+If you simply want to use Stackage as an end user, please follow the instructions in the  [stack documentation](https://docs.haskellstack.org/en/stable/) and on <https://www.stackage.org/>.

-We strongly recommend using the Haskell [stack](https://github.com/commercialhaskell/stack) tool for doing builds, which includes built-in Stackage support.
+We highly recommend using the Haskell [stack](https://github.com/commercialhaskell/stack) tool for doing builds, which includes built-in Stackage support.

 Add your package
 ----------------
+- To add your package in Stackage Nightly: edit the [build-constraints file](https://github.com/commercialhaskell/stackage/blob/master/build-constraints.yaml) and open a PR.
+- To add you package to Stackage LTS: you need to open a pull request for changing [lts-haskell](https://github.com/commercialhaskell/lts-haskell/tree/master/build-constraints) build-constraints.

 We welcome all packages, provided:

 * The package author/maintainer agrees to the [maintainers agreement](https://github.com/commercialhaskell/stackage/blob/master/MAINTAINERS.md).
 * The package is buildable and testable from Hackage.
-We recommend [the Stack Travis script](https://docs.haskellstack.org/en/stable/travis_ci/), which ensures a package is not accidentally incomplete.
+We recommend setting up CI, which ensures a package is not accidentally incomplete, etc.
-* The package is compatible with the newest versions of all dependencies (You can find restrictive upper bounds by visiting http://packdeps.haskellers.com/feed?needle=PACKAGENAME).
+* The package is compatible with the newest versions of its dependencies.
 * The package is compatible with the versions of libraries that ship with GHC ([more information on lenient lower bounds](https://tech.fpcomplete.com/blog/2014/05/lenient-lower-bounds)).

 Full details on how to add and test a package can be found in the [maintainers agreement](https://github.com/commercialhaskell/stackage/blob/master/MAINTAINERS.md#adding-a-package).